Quantum Phase Diagrams of Matter-Field Hamiltonians II: Wigner Function Analysis: Introduction

 Experimentally, the Wigner function for quantum optical systems can be reconstructed using homodyne tomography~\cite{smithey93}, field ionisation detectors~\cite{lutterbach97,bertet02}, photon-counting~\cite{banaszek99}, two-window heterodyne measurements~\cite{lee99}, etc. For non-separable laser beams through a toroidal mirror see~\cite{mey14}.
 For other classes of systems it can also be determined: one can mention two Bell states and the five-qubit Greenberger-Horne-Zeilinger (GHZ) spin Schr\"odinger cat state~\cite{rundle17}; a single harmonically trapped atom~\cite{leibfried96}; an ensemble of helium atoms formed by partially coherent illumination of a double slit~\cite{kurtsiefer97}, etc. This has practical importance in quantum information processing, because the Wigner function provides more information about the quantum system than any other quantum approach~\cite{weinbub18}.

-In this work, we analyse the behaviour in phase space of the two radiation modes of light along the finite phase diagram of the ground state of the Hamiltonian describing a single three-level atom interacting dipolarly with two radiations modes in a cavity; to this end, we calculate the Wigner function of the radiation modes for different points of the space parameters to depict the behaviour of the system.
-The phase transitions are determined and vividly shown in phase space, validating the separatrices obtained through the fidelity criterion given in~\cite{cordero20}.
+In this work, we analyse the behaviour in phase space of the two radiation modes of light across the finite phase diagram of the quantum ground state of the Hamiltonian described by the generalized Dicke model.
+A finer description of the phase diagram is proposed, by using a definition of the minimum fidelity surface (or maximum Bures distance surface).We evaluate the Wigner function of the radiation modes for different points in parameter space, to depict the behaviour of the system, validating the classification into stable-continuous, unstable-continuous, and discontinuous transitions, given in~\cite{cordero20}.
 The numerical expressions given for the Wigner function enable us to calculate the expectation values of all the observables for the corresponding electromagnetic mode.
-A finer classification is also proposed for the continuous phase transitions, which may clearly be seen through the Wigner function.
+Also, we observe that the Wigner function for both modes in the normal region show a unimodal quasi-distribution, while in the collective region at least one of the functions shows a bimodal quasi-distribution (its negativity showing the quantumness of the state); hence the different regions in the phase diagram may be characterized by it.
+In addition, the linear entropy is calculated, which presents a discontinuity when a change of parity in the ground state occurs.
+It vanishes for large values of the control parameters: for these large values the linear entropy only detects where the photon mode dominating the composition of the ground state changes.

-In section II we introduce the generalisation of the Dicke model to describe the system.
-In section III we explain how we use the fidelity to calculate the quantum phase transitions in parameter phase space.
-Section IV shows how the Wigner function is calculated, and in section V we show the results obtained.
-Finally in section VI we give a summary and conclusions.
+In section~\ref{Dicke-model} we introduce the generalisation of the Dicke model to describe the system.
+In section~\ref{fid-qpt} we explain how we use the minimum fidelity surface (maximum Bures distance surface) to calculate the quantum phase diagram of the ground state.
+Section~\ref{Wigner-calc} calculates the Wigner function of the field modes, and in section~\ref{quantum-transitions} we show the results obtained for a single atom in the $\Lambda$-configuration.
+Section~\ref{linearentropy} presents the calculation of the linear entropy for different subsystems of the model, which complements the results obtained via the Wigner function and correlates with them very well both qualitatively and in a quantitative way.
+Finally in section~\ref{conclusions} we give some concluding remarks.